Cambridge-Atom-Scattering-Centre/ASSA/README.md

 <details><summary>Generate the scan curve and wavelength intensity matrix from phonon dispersions</summary>
 <p>

-In order to simulate spin echo measurements, we need to get the phonon dispersion relations.
+ Definitions of scan curves and wavelength intensity matrix can be found [here](https://iopscience.iop.org/article/10.1088/0953-8984/22/30/304018/meta).
+In order to simulate those in spin echo measurements, we need to get the phonon dispersion relations.
 They can be obtained from the literature or untilted spin echo measurements.
-The name and energy dispersion of the phonon mode should be saved to a struct.
-Here we call it `PhononModel`.
+The name and dispersion relations of the phonon mode should be saved to a struct.
+Here we call it `PhononModel`, which contain two modes.

 ```matlab
 PhononModel(1).BranchName = "elastic";